 How do you usually cook your salmon?

-- 1 24 oz Orange-Ginger Atlantic Salmon filet on Cedar Plank from Cedar Bay Grilling Company (defrosted)
+- 24 ounces Orange-Ginger Atlantic Salmon filet on Cedar Plank from Cedar Bay Grilling Company defrosted

 - 2 teaspoons lemon juice

 - 6 ounces arugula